morungos/morungos.github.io/_posts/2025-08-22-super-size-my-brain.md

 Stronger*](https://gem.cbc.ca/harder-better-faster-stronger).
 Remember: Maslow's
 point is essentially that happiness and fulfillment come with self-actualization.
-This documentary shows the harms of actualizing self-image (as a "real man") instead.
-As with the generative AI in the table above, all too easily guilt, shame, and anxiety replace the acceptance of self and others in true self-actualization.
+This documentary shows the harms of actualizing self-image (in this case, as a "real man") instead.
+There are some intriguing parallels with generative AI in the table above, all too easily guilt, shame, and anxiety replace the acceptance of self and others in true self-actualization.

+In effect, there is a general principle: when self-image actualization replaces self-actualization, it results in psychological harm.
+Not only do we stop growing, we regress.[^positive]

+[^positive]: There is an argument that this is a significant risk within all
+    approaches broadly within the field of modern positive psychology, which is a little ironic given that Maslow called his approach "positive psychology", predating and significantly inspiring Seligman's and others work.

 ## Artificial intelligence as a dark mirror

 One of the few true experts in both artificial intelligence and in psychoanalytic thinking is Sherry Turkle.
-Her classic, *The Second Self*, explores the mirror as a metaphor for intelligent machines (for want of a better term), in some depth.
+Her classic, *The Second Self* (Turkle, 1984), explores the mirror as a metaphor for intelligent machines (for want of a better term), in some depth.
 One passage is worth quoting in full:

 > Ours has been called a culture of narcissism.
 The label is apt but can be
 > misleading.
 It reads colloquially as selfishness and self-absorption.
 But